MEET LEANNE, THIRD GENERATION AND YARRA VALLEY ESTATE MANAGER

 Living on a winery is in the blood.
 Leanne and her winemaker husband Steve Webber now run the De Bortoli winery in the Yarra Valley, living and working on the estate.
 It’s where they raised two beautiful daughters Sally and Kate who, like their mum and uncles, grew up helping out in the winery and playing amongst the vines.

 It’s a busy life in the Yarra Valley.
-Leanne looks after the winery’s cellar door, cheese shop and renowned restaurant Locale while also helping to promote the winery and the region, tending a thriving veggie patch and, as a self-confessed social media tragic, capturing and posting all the goings on at the estate – from the changing of the seasons in the vineyard to a bumper tomato crop or new dishes on the Locale menu – on her Instagram feed.
+Leanne looks after the winery’s cellar door and renowned restaurant Locale while also helping to promote the winery and the region, tending a thriving veggie patch and, as a self-confessed social media tragic, capturing and posting all the goings on at the estate – from the changing of the seasons in the vineyard to a bumper tomato crop or new dishes on the Locale menu – on her Instagram feed.

 Leanne’s a great cook and often treats friends, family and colleagues from the wine industry to delicious meals using recipes handed down to her from her mother and grandmother and produce picked straight from her veggie garden.
 The meals, usually served on the back terrace of her home and are accompanied by beautiful views over vines and, inevitably, the family dogs.